ChaithanyaSaiB/UMBC-DATA606-Capstone/docs/Proposal.md

     Unique number to differentiate each tweet, date and time of the tweet and actual content of the tweet
   - **Which variable/column will be your target/label in your ML model?**

-    Since it is topic modeling problem, it doesn't have any target/label data as such
+    The target/label in the machine learning model is the '**topic**' of the health news article.
+This will be determined through topic modeling (e.g., using LDA) and then used for classification or other ML tasks.
   - **Which variables/columns may be selected as features/predictors for your ML models?**

-    We have URL from the Tweet column which could be further used for web scraping for  additional information Since this is unsupervised problem, there are only features that are mentioned above and no target variable(s)
+    We have URL from the Tweet column which is further used for web scraping for gathering the article content.
+Upon which further cleaning, preprocessing and modeling are done to get the topic name for the article under analysis.

 ## 4. Exploratory Data Analysis (EDA)